-Citizen Science is where the public volunteers time to assist scientists in their research.
-Citizen scientists can support professional researchers in a lot of ways—by submitting data, sharing experiences or spreading valuable information.
+Community Science is where the public volunteers time to assist scientists in their research.
+Community scientists can support professional researchers in a lot of ways—by submitting data, sharing experiences or spreading valuable information.
 Scientists benefit from having a lot more data to analyze and a pool of volunteers willing to help.

 Take a look at the various projects that Seminole Audubon Society is involved with and sign up to help today.
 This is the most fun thing we do!

 The Seminole Audubon Society has conducted surveys of the wading bird colony on Jane Isle in Lake Jesup since the mid 1990s.
 This Colony is identified in the Florida Atlas of Breeding Sites for Herons and Allies as colony 612110 and is the largest colony of wading birds in Seminole County.
-The surveys are conducted by boat, using the Audubon Florida Flight-Line Protocol and information is submitted to Seminole County, Audubon Florida and The Florida Fish and Wildlife Conservation Commission.
+The surveys are conducted by boat, using the Audubon Florida Flight-Line Protocol and information is submitted to Audubon Florida’s Coastal Islands Sanctuaries Manager.